Resource Owner Password Credentials Flow

 You don't have to explicitly enable the flow for an application during the registration – the flow is enabled by default.

 For more details on the flow, refer to Resource owner password credentials flow specification.

-<Space service URL>/oauth/token by adding the following parameters to the entity-body of HTTP request in the
+Add the following parameters to the entity-body of the HTTP request in the

 application/x-www-form-urlencoded format with UTF-8 character encoding: